 The bikes are decorated as per Warren’s fancy When we spoke, he had about 32 decorated bikes all over the town and plans to place a couple more before he went to Europe to… guess what??
 Place decorated bikes in different European cities!
-My best wishes are with Warren for his endeavors; the bikes are beautiful works of art and bring a smile to everyone’s face!
+We wish success to Warren in his endeavors; the bikes are beautiful works of art and bring a smile to everyone’s face!

 Try delicious craft beer at the local breweries

 The Tarpon Springs craft beer scene is continuously evolving and offers excellent quality artisanal beers.
 I was really intrigued by their locations: from within an old pharmacy to an old fire station, and covering everything in between including a family home!
 Here are some of the must-try breweries in Tarpon Springs:

 Two Frogs Brewing Company is located in an old pharmacy and their interior looks like a Prohibition-era saloon.
 We sampled quite a few beers here and I loved their chocolatey one.
 It reminded me of the one I had in Florida Keys Brewing company in Islamorada on our way to Key West.